yanxx297/homepage/content/archive/type-infer.md

 +++
 Recovering variable types or other structural information from binaries is useful for reverse engineering in security, and to facilitate other kinds of analysis on binaries.
-In this project, we statically infer the signedess of variables using a grapg-based algorithm and heuristics about variable types.
+In this project, we statically infer the signedess of variables using a graph-based algorithm and heuristics about variable types.
 A [technical report](https://www.cs.umn.edu/research/technical_reports/view/14-006) for this project is available.
 <!--more-->